 All university billing is done via eBill.
 Students need to review their online eBill for any payment obligations.
-Financial aid (except Federal Work-Study) will be applied directly to the eBill beginning 10 days prior to the term.
+Financial aid (except Federal Work-Study) will be applied directly to the eBill.
 If financial aid does not appear on your bill, that is an indication that the aid process for those funds may be incomplete and you should contact a University Service Associate in One Stop (Muntz 150).